HarryEMartland/learninggym/content/javascript/_index.md

 ---

 JavaScript is the language of the web.
-You can use it to add dynamic behaviour, store information, and handle requests and responses on a website.
+You can use it to add extra abilities to a website.
-The concepts covered in these courses lay the foundation for adding this behaviour.
+It is a programming language and usually runs on the users computer.
+Most companies looking to hire someone to make a website expect knowledge about this language.